TJU-WEIHAO/MLCN/README.md

 If you want to evaluate the quantitative metrics, run:
 > python test.py --list paired_list.txt

-If you want to obtain the Qualitative results, run:
+If you want to obtain the qualitative results, run:
 > python test.py --list unpaired_list.txt

 The test results will be updata in the test_results files.